Traffic Lawyers for Police Pursuits – s 51B Crimes Act 1900

 Pleading Not Guilty

-If you believe that you are innocent, you can fight to have the charges dropped.
-There are several ways to do this.
+If you believe that you are innocent, our lawyers can help you can fight to have the charges dropped.

 For police pursuit cases, the prosecution has to prove four things: